Linguistic Structure from a Bottleneck on Sequential Information Processing: Results

-In a noun phrase such as \emph{the three cute cats}, the elements Determiner (D, \emph{the}), Numeral (N, \emph{three}), Adjective (A, \emph{cute}), and Noun (n, \emph{cats}) are combined in the order D--N--A--n.
-This order varies across languages---for example Spanish has D--N--n--A (\emph{los tres gatos lindos})---but not without bound: certain orders are much more common than others \citep{dryer2018order}.
-We aim to explain the cross-linguistic distribution of these orders by a pressure to reduce excess entropy, which drives words that are statistically predictive of each other to be close to each other \citep{futrell2019information,culbertson2020world,mansfield2023emergence}.
+\paragraph{Word Order} In an English noun phrase such as \texttt{the three cute cats}, the elements Determiner (D, \texttt{the}), Numeral (N, \texttt{three}), Adjective (A, \texttt{cute}), and Noun (n, \texttt{cats}) are combined in the order D--N--A--n.
+This order varies across languages---for example, Spanish has D--N--n--A (\texttt{los tres gatos lindos})---but certain orders are more common than others\citep{dryer2018order}.
+We aim to explain the cross-linguistic distribution of these orders through reduction of predictive information, which drives words that are statistically predictive of each other to be close to each other, an intuition shared with existing models of adjective order\citep{futrell2019information,culbertson2020world,mansfield2023emergence}.
 To do so, we estimate source probabilities for noun phrases (consisting of single head lemmas for a noun along with an optional adjective, numeral, and determiner) based on corpus frequencies.
-We then calculate excess entropy at the word level (treating words as atomic symbols) for all possible permutations of D--N--A--n.
-Note that excess entropy is symmetric with respect to time reversal \citep{shannon1951prediction,bialek2001predictability}, so we cannot distinguish orders such as D--N--A--n from n--A--N--D, etc. As shown in Figure~\ref{fig:corpus_figures}D, the orders with low excess entropy are also the orders that are more frequent cross-linguistically, where cross-linguistic frequency is measured as the number of unrelated language genera in which some language shows the given order \citep{dryer2018order}.
-Alternative source distributions also yield this downward correlation, and are shown in SI~Appendix~D.
+We then calculate predictive information at the word level (treating words as single atomic symbols) for all possible permutations of D--N--A--n.
+Predictive information is symmetric with respect to time reversal, so we cannot distinguish orders such as D--N--A--n from n--A--N--D, etc. As shown in Fig.~\ref{fig:corpus_figures2}A, the orders with lower predictive information are also the orders that are more frequent cross-linguistically.
+A number of alternative source distributions also yield this downward correlation, as shown in SI~Appendix~D.